 Activate to enter Stasis and gain Invulnerability for 3 seconds, damaging nearby enemies for 92 (+4% per level) damage per second.

 Twilight Veil provides a large amount of Armor; so large in fact that it meets the game's Armor cap, and this, even when affected by other Armor reductions.
-Although excellent against burst, it suffers from one important weakness: Twilight Veil does not protect against percent damage.
+Although excellent against burst, it suffers from one important weakness: Twilight Veil does not protect against percent-based damage.
 If you are getting focused by several of those, like Seven-Sided Strike, Last Rites, or Cursed Bullet, consider getting Molten Block instead.

 Molten Block brings some very welcomed defensive utility to Cho'gall's otherwise extremely offense-oriented kit.
 The Ability is typically used to reliably avoid dangerous crowd control and high damage Abilities.
 It should be noted, however, that Molten Block also prevents Gall from using his own Abilities and momentarily interrupts Shadow Bolt Volley.
 The most common use of this Talent is to counter Kharazim's Seven-Sided Strike and Leoric's Entomb.